 #6: Test Run Your Tent!

 Taking your tent on a test run is key to your success in the wilderness!
 This test run can take place in your backyard or in your living room.
-Anywhere you can set your camping gear up for the night works.
+Anywhere you can set camping gear up for the night works.

 This provides you the opportunity to practice setting up your tent without any pressure.
 You’ll also be able to test run your sleeping setup to make sure it’s comfortable enough for you to have a good night’s sleep.
 It’s best if you can give your tent a test run outside to experience how your sleeping arrangements will hold up in different types of weather.